benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - Split this up into 2 main sections:
-- Core Stuff & More STuff
+- Core Stuff & More Stuff
 - Core ones will apply to everyone using React
 - Part of the core React lib